digibyte/digibyte/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bitcoind/bitcoin-qt for Debian-based Linux systems.
-If you compile bitcoind/bitcoin-qt yourself, there are some useful files here.
+This directory contains files used to package bitcoind/digibyte-qt for Debian-based Linux systems.
+If you compile bitcoind/digibyte-qt yourself, there are some useful files here.

-## bitcoin: URI support ##
+## digibyte: URI support ##

-bitcoin-qt.desktop  (Gnome / Open Desktop)
+digibyte-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bitcoin-qt.desktop
+	sudo desktop-file-install digibyte-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your digibyte-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`

-bitcoin-qt.protocol (KDE)
+digibyte-qt.protocol (KDE)